Mirror-Tang/Mirror-Tang/README.md

 ## 😸 Teach
  [![SJTU](/logo.png "SJTU")](#)

-I have been approved by the Academic Committee of Shanghai Jiao Tong University to serve as a Distinguished Professor and master's supervisor at the [Suzhou Institute of Artificial Intelligence](https://szai.sjtu.edu.cn) of Shanghai Jiao Tong University starting from July 2024.
+I have been approved by the Academic Committee of Shanghai Jiao Tong University to serve as a Distinguished Professor at the [Suzhou Institute of Artificial Intelligence](https://szai.sjtu.edu.cn) of Shanghai Jiao Tong University starting from July 2024.

 #### My research areas include: